-It isn’t uncommon to question if our prayers get answered by God.
-A biblically-rounded understanding is necessary to avoid abandoning prayer when we feel we don’t get what we want.
+It isn’t uncommon to question whether our prayers get answered by God.
+A biblically-grounded understanding is necessary to avoid abandoning prayer when we feel we don’t get what we want.
+This week, I want to speak more about proper versus improper prayer.

 As always, please feel free to like, not like, comment, or question any of my posts.
 Your opinions are welcome.